Skip to content

 &= \sec^2 x

-At first glance, it's hardly useful information.
-As a matter of fact you might think of it as piece of trivia — until you see the amount of people that miss it on a quiz or test.
-And entry-level Calculus is not the only place this is relevant; physics, thermodynamics, mathematics of any kind, computer science, and the like.
+At first glance, this seems like useless information.
+You might even think of it as a piece of trivia—until you see how many people miss it on a quiz or test.
+And entry-level Calculus isn't the only place this matters.
+This pattern appears everywhere: physics, thermodynamics, mathematics of any kind, computer science, and the like.

-A question you might be thinking, why does it matter?
+You might be wondering: why does it matter?
 If it's worth a couple of points on a test, is it that harmful?
-Maybe not, until you realize you conceptually do not understand the subject — only mechanically.
+Maybe not—until you realize you don't conceptually understand the subject, only mechanically.

 The next time you're learning something, ask yourself: "why?".
 The outcome might delight you.